-\textbf{Acknowledgements:} This research is funded by the NSF grants 2125858 , 2236305 and UT-Good Systems Grand Challenge.
-The authors would like to express their gratitude for these institutes' support, which made this study possible.
-Furthermore, we thank AI applications for their assistance in editing.
+This research is funded by the National Science Foundation under grant number 2125858.
+The authors would like to express their gratitude for the NSF’s support, which made this study possible.Furthermore, in accordance with MLA guidelines, we would thank AI applications for assistance in editing and brainstorming.